yeungn/yeungn.github.io/_drafts/sinatra-project-walkthrough.md

 date:   2016-10-28 10:53
 ---

-Here is my step by step on creating my Sinatra project
+Here are some steps to building my Job Listing Sinatra CRUD web application.

-  I am calling my project job_listings for now until I think of a better name.
+  I have not came up with agod name yet, so for now its called "job listings" until I can think of a better name.

-  Create a new directory from the command line
+  1 - Create a new directory from the command line
     `mkdir job_listings` - creates a new directory
     `cd job_listings` - switchs from the current directory over to the new `job_listings` directory

     `git init` - initializes a git repo on my local machine `bundle init` - creates a new gemfile

-  In github, created a new repository and copied the url given
+  2 - On my github account I created a new repository and copied the url given

     ### Picture

-    `git remote add origin git@github.com:yeungn/job_listings.git` - links my local git repo to github
+    `git remote add origin git@github.com:yeungn/job_listings.git` - links the current working directory git repo to github

-  So for the moment, my directory looks like this
+  My directory looks like this
     .git (hidden file)
     Gemfile

-  Adding the nessecary gems for my project
+  3 - Adding the nessecary gems for my project

     source 'http://rubygems.org'
     gem 'sinatra'
     gem 'activerecord', :require => 'active_record'